 June 16-17, Riga

 Twice every year the members of the DLM Forum Foundation meet for a two-day members’ meeting.
 These meetings are traditionally hosted by the country that holds the EU presidency.
 Next time - between 16-17th of June, 2015 - we will meet in Riga, Latvia the European Capital of Culture 2014.
 The meeting features a lively programme of presentations and debate with news from projects such as E-ARK, MoReq and records, archives and information governance generally.
-Call for contributions to this event is coming soon.
+Call for papers and more information to this event can be found below.

 February 17-18, Portsmouth

 The E-ARK project was formally launched in an event in Lisbon held from the 3rd to the 5th February.
 The DLM Forum is an important member of the E-ARK (European Archival Records and Knowledge Preservation) consortium contributing to several work packages but with special responsibility for dissemination and managing the intellectual property generated by the project.
 More information and presentation can be found here.